awsdocs/amazon-ecs-developer-guide/doc_source/ecs-gpu.md

 Amazon ECS provides a GPU\-optimized AMI that comes ready with pre\-configured NVIDIA kernel drivers and a Docker GPU runtime\.
 For more information, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.

 You can designate a number of GPUs in your task definition for task placement consideration at a container level\.
-Amazon ECS will schedule to available GPU\-enabled container instances and pin physical GPUs to proper containers for optimal performance\.
+Amazon ECS schedules to available GPU\-enabled container instances and pin physical GPUs to proper containers for optimal performance\.

 The following Amazon EC2 GPU\-based instance types are supported\.
 For more information, see [Amazon EC2 P2 Instances](https://aws.amazon.com/ec2/instance-types/p2/), [Amazon EC2 P3 Instances](https://aws.amazon.com/ec2/instance-types/p3/), [Amazon EC2 G3 Instances](https://aws.amazon.com/ec2/instance-types/g3/), and [Amazon EC2 G4 Instances](https://aws.amazon.com/ec2/instance-types/g4/)\.